MicrosoftDocs/power-platform/power-platform/admin/preview-environments.md

 > [!div class="mx-imgBorder"]
 > ![Preview environment.](./media/preview-environment/env3-preview.png "Preview environment")

-Select the region for the environment as **Preview (United States)** and accept the consent for joining the Preview Program to create the environment to get access to the next version (vNext) of Power Apps.
+Select the region for the environment as **Preview (United States)** and accept the consent for joining the preview program to create the environment to get access to the next version (vNext) of Power Apps.
 All the apps and other resources created in this environment are on the vNext version of the platform (SAAS).

 ## How to learn about the latest updates?